Home » Breakfast » Smoothies and Coffee » Eggnog Latte

 Instructions

-4. Pour the hot eggnog into a Bodum milk frother (if using) or a small glass mason jar.
-Froth up the eggnog (either by pumping the Bodum or shaking the jar vigorously) until you see a thick layer of foam.*
+2. Froth up the hot eggnog using a milk frother (if using) our pour the hot eggnog into a small glass mason jar.
+Tightly close the lid on the mason jar.
+Froth up the eggnog in the mason jar by shaking the jar vigorously until you see a thick layer of foam.***

 Notes

-2. If using a mason jar, you’ll want to use an oven mitt and be careful when opening the lid after shaking – steam will be released!!
+***If using a mason jar, make sure the lid is tightly closed and you’ll want to use an oven mitt.
+Be careful when opening the lid after shaking – steam will be released!!

 • Prep Time: 10 minutes